kloimhardt/blog/docs/_drafts/draft-LisRoot.md

 This statement sizes the compiled binary to 500KB.
 Also, it already shows the ubiquitous way of starting a statement in Lisp, namely with an open bracket `(`.

-Because Ferret only provides low level library access, the second line of our example takes in the Lisp file `cxx.clj`, which provides higher level interop functionality.
+The second line of our translation takes in the Lisp file `cxx.clj`, which based on Ferret's interop features provides higher level acces to C++ libraries.

 ```
 (require '[cxx :as ROO])